josyulakrishna/multiRobotCarry/README.md

 ## Multirobot Payload Transport with Deep Reinforcement Learning

 In this project several centralized and decentralized methods for Multirobot Payload transport are explored there are two scenarios for the robots, A closed space with a target and a narrow passage way for the robots to carry payload to.
 The algorithms experimented are

+The code can be found in the "examples" directory, Go ahead and explore all the methods you can find here!

 - Cenralized:
 	- Proximal Policy Optimization(PPO)